To get through life without harming another is a great achievement Carl Jung, Swiss psychiatrist

 Only Irish and Africans cope with death Hospice nurse, London

-Now that campaigners on both sides of the Irish Sea are pushing for assisted dying options – being the age of individual choice – and since the UK have advanced the cause further at political level, most links below pertain to their story.
-And whether it’s a tax on sales reps’ use of their company car or an increase in the price of a stamp, what happens in the UK today invariably happens here the next, therefore the UK experience is relevant to ours.
+Now that campaigners on both sides of the Irish Sea are pushing for assisted dying options – being the age of individual choice – and since the UK has advanced the cause further at political level, most links below pertain to their story.
+And whether it’s a tax on sales reps’ use of their company car or an increase in the price of a stamp, what happens in the UK today invariably happens in Ireland the next, therefore the UK experience is relevant to ours.
 Yes, we are all west-Brits now!

 For good reason, most doctors abhor the idea of hastening someone’s decline to the point of enforcing their annihilation.
 There are, apart from moral objections, practical difficulties with this from a physician’s perspective as Lord McColl of Durham (formerly Professor of surgery at Guy’s Hospital) explained in the Daily Telegraph in 2009; see link below):

 Let us put on one side the serious ethical objections to doctors participating in assisting suicides – objections that only a year or so ago were drawn to the attention of a parliamentary select committee (of which I was a member) by the General Medical Council and by a number of eminent physicians.
 Let us also for the moment ignore the fact that within the last year or so both the Royal College of Physicians and the Royal College of General Practitioners have consulted with their members and firmly rejected the notion that doctors should be involved in helping to end their patients’ lives.